tallen94/iam/tutorials/devsetup.md

 - dashboard
 - environment-builder

-*Note: To build images locally without pushing to docker hub, you need to run `eval $(minikube docker-env)` to use the minikube VM's docker daemon.*

 ### Building Locally
 There is a build script to build apps locally to deploy to `minikube`